-“Identity theft committed by humans today will transition to identity theft committed by devices tomorrow which initially will be guided by humans.
-As automated devices use Artificial Intelligence to become smarter, they will overtime have their own mind and become corrupt” says Henry Bagdasarian, Founder of Identity Management Institute.
-“The rising deployment of the Internet of Things (IoT), drones, and robots in all areas of personal and commercial markets as well as the increasing use of Artificial Intelligence validate this assessment”, he continues.
+“Identity theft committed by humans today will transition to identity theft committed by devices tomorrow which will initially be controlled and guided by humans.
+As automated devices are empowered with Artificial Intelligence to become independent, self-taught, and smarter, they will overtime have their own mind and potentially become corrupt” says Henry Bagdasarian, Founder of Identity Management Institute.
+“The rising deployment of the Internet of Things (IoT), and the arrival of automated cars, drones, and robots in all areas of personal and commercial markets as well as the increasing use of Artificial Intelligence validate this assessment”, he continues.

 In addition, advancements in the areas of authentication technology, changes in identity services, and adoption of cloud services also require changes in today’s cyber security approach emphasizing the importance of identity and access management certifications.
 All of these evolving trends which are increasing risks for all organizations demand knowledgeable and qualified professionals who know how to assess risks and help manage human and device identities and their access.